ryanthompson0123/class-quiz/README.md

 * The proctor can create, edit, and delete quizzes, as well as start and run quizzes.

 * Clients can hit port 8070 on their mobile devices to enter their names and join the quiz.

+* Quizzes are 'grand-prix' style events that display participant answers and response times.
+Participants earn points based on their response time and correct answers, and are ranked at the end of the quiz.

+## Remaining Items

+* Several UI tweaks and improvements as suggested in class.

+* In-quiz charts need to be implemented on the stats screen and results screen.

+* Functionality needs to be implemented for creating a new quiz.

+* Clients that lose connection (network drop or device going to sleep) can't reconnect.

+* Need to add timers before starting the quiz and between questions.